nstratiev/bread-calculators-bg/README.md

 # bread-calculators-bg
-Calculators for bread and other types of dough
+Calculators for kneading bread and other types of dough